torvalds/linux/Documentation/scsi/BusLogic.rst

 ==================================

-The BT-948/958/958D PCI Ultra SCSI Host Adapters have some features which may require attention in some circumstances when installing Linux.
+The BT-948/958/958D PCI Ultra SCSI Host Adapters have some features which may require attention in some circumstances when installing GNU/Linux.

 PCI I/O Port Assignments
 ------------------------